MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

     - `[NotApplicableDeviceCount <Int32?>]`: Number of not applicable devices
     - `[RemediatedDeviceCount <Int32?>]`: Number of remediated devices
     - `[UnknownDeviceCount <Int32?>]`: Number of unknown devices
-  - `[DeviceCompliancePolicySettingStateSummaries <IMicrosoftGraphDeviceCompliancePolicySettingStateSummary1[]>]`: The summary states of compliance policy settings for this account.
+  - `[DeviceCompliancePolicySettingStateSummaries <IMicrosoftGraphDeviceCompliancePolicySettingStateSummary[]>]`: The summary states of compliance policy settings for this account.
     - `[Id <String>]`: Read-only.
     - `[CompliantDeviceCount <Int32?>]`: Number of compliant devices
     - `[ConflictDeviceCount <Int32?>]`: Number of conflict devices
-    - `[DeviceComplianceSettingStates <IMicrosoftGraphDeviceComplianceSettingState1[]>]`: Not yet documented
+    - `[DeviceComplianceSettingStates <IMicrosoftGraphDeviceComplianceSettingState[]>]`: Not yet documented
       - `[Id <String>]`: Read-only.
       - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires
       - `[DeviceId <String>]`: The Device Id that is being reported